Lcrypto/Density-Evolution-AWGN/README.md

 To lift protograph for certain circulant use:
 1. Simulated Annealing with girth/EMD - current state of the art lifting method for optimization of graph properties https://github.com/Lcrypto/Simulated-annealing-lifting-QC-LDPC

+2. Quasi Cyclic  PEG with ACE https://github.com/Lcrypto/classic-PEG-/tree/master/QC-LDPC%20ACE-PEG

-2. To compare you can try Fossorier's approach Guess-and-Test:
+3. To compare you can try Fossorier's approach Guess-and-Test:

 https://github.com/Lcrypto/Guess-and-Test-For-CPM-weight-more-1